mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 <!-- In this cultural context the process of patching also references the process of repertoire blending outlined above. -->

-### GDPs as a gateway pedagogical framework
+### GDPs used as a gateway pedagogical framework aligned with RARB process

+ADDING IN DETAIL FOR RARB - INTEGRATE - EXPLAIN RELATIONSHIP

+The work of Quintana et al contains useful guidelines for checking the suitability of a framework to support science education [@quintana_scaffolding_2004].
+In particular guideline x, and y can be identified in the use of GDPS in this research.

 I propose that providing a menu of GDPs can, as with accessing more abstract concepts, act as a framework to facilitate to process of development of social and cultural repertoires of practice.

 I suggest  a change in terminology.
 Instead of interpreting design patterns here as _intermediate_ constructs, I propose the term _gateway pedagogical framework_ to communicate potential utility in opening up exploration of different dimensions of learning.